avj2352/my-bible-app/vim-editor.md

 yy # In normal mode to copy a line p # In normal mode to paste the line dd # In normal mode to delete a line
+$ #In normal mode to move to the end of a line
 ```

 To enter **Command** mode, you can enter the following commands with the colon `:`